hssn-20/web-v6/content/posts/Data-preperation-episode-1.md

 ![image](/images/ML_CYCLE.PNG)
 Before data can be used, it must be processed.
 The steps of the data processing pipeline must be coded and documented fully.
 A good practice is to retain your original datasets and generate the final version via version controlled scripts.
 Another good practice is to set aside a portion for the test set before [processing](https://www.kaggle.com/alexisbcook/data-leakage).

 Prior to doing any steps, make sure to throughly understand, record and catalogue the data collection process.
-You need to be able to answer questions like what sensors/forms/surveys were used, how is the data stored etc. This will be important when it comes time to debug.
+You need to be able to answer questions like what sensors/forms/surveys were used, how is the data stored etc. This will be important when it comes time to debugging.

 #### Step 1 - Check for outliers & duplicates
-Statisticly an outlier is a data point that is significantly different from a given population.
-What is signifacant really depends on your dataset.
-For a simple dataset with a normal distrubtion
+There a lot of different ways of defining an outlier, a common definition is any data point that's significantly different from a given population.
+What is significant really depends on your dataset.
+    ```python

+    ```

 Duplicates
 #### Step 2 - Check the missing data